Deepwater Horizon litigation: First phase trial

 The consolidated trial's first phase began on February 20, 2013, to determine the liability of BP, Transocean, Halliburton, and other companies, and to determine whether the companies acted with gross negligence and willful misconduct.
 The second phase began on September 30, 2013, and focused on the how much oil spilled into the gulf and who was responsible for stopping it.
-The third phase, set to begin in January 2015, will focus on all other liability that occurred in the process of oil spill cleanup and containment issues, including the use of dispersants.
-Test jury trials will follow to determine actual damage amounts.
+The third phase began in January 2015, and focused on all other liability that occurred in the process of oil spill cleanup and containment issues, including the use of dispersants.
+Test jury trials followed to determine actual damage amounts.
 The Wall Street Journal reported in 2013 that the U.S. government and Gulf Coast states have prepared a $16 billion settlement offer to BP.
 However, it was unclear if the deal was officially proposed.

 Claims against BP's drilling fluids contractor M-I LLC were dismissed by U.S. District Judge Carl Barbier during the trial, and judge also ruled out punitive damages against Cameron International, the manufacturer of the blowout preventer on the Deepwater Horizon rig.